aditya2994/TDSP_Zippy/Docs/Project/Charter.md

 ## Business background

-* Who is the client, what business domain the client is in.
+* The client is Humana, a health insurance company based in Louisville, KY.
-* What business problems are we trying to address?
+* Business Problem - We are trying to predict the likelihood of someone purchasing a MAPD (Medicare Advantage Plan that offers prescription drug coverage) or Med Supplement Insurance Plan during the Special Election Period from Dec 8 - Spe 30.

 ## Scope
 * What data science solutions are we trying to build?